frankframework/frankframework/TESTING_WITH_IAF-TEST.md

 ## 1. Proprietary modules and JAR dependencies

-Download the following JARs, and place them in your Tomcat server's lib folder.
-If you do not yet have a lib folder, you can create one directly under your Tomcat server's root directory.
+Download the following JARs, and place them in your some folder on your computer, say mylib.
+You will reference these files later.
+Do not store them in your Tomcat server's lib folder as was said in an earlier version of this file.
 * [activemq-core-5.6.0.jar](https://mvnrepository.com/artifact/org.apache.activemq/activemq-core/5.6.0)
 * [geronimo-j2ee-management\_1.1_spec-1.0.1.jar](https://mvnrepository.com/artifact/org.apache.geronimo.specs/geronimo-j2ee-management_1.1_spec/1.0.1)
 * [geronimo-jms\_1.1_spec-1.1.1.jar](https://mvnrepository.com/artifact/org.apache.geronimo.specs/geronimo-jms_1.1_spec/1.1.1)